oliversen/chatgpt-docstrings/README.md

 Install it from [Visual Studio Marketplace](https://marketplace.visualstudio.com) or download and install .vsix file from [Releases](https://github.com/oliversen/chatgpt-docstrings/releases).

-**After installation, you need to set your OpenAI API key in the extension settings (File > Preferences > Settings > Extensions > ChatGPT: Docstrings Generator > Openai Api Key).
-You can get the key [here](https://platform.openai.com/account/api-keys).**

 ## Requirements

 - VSCode 1.75.0 or greater